cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 $ simd start
 ```

 `simapp` is now configured and running.
-You can now play with the gov module.
+You can play with the gov module.

 ## Create a proposal

 <HighlightBox type="note">

-Prior to submitting a proposal on the Cosmos Hub, it is requested to publish a draft of the proposal on the [Cosmos Hub Forum](https://forum.cosmos.network).
+Prior to submitting a proposal on the Cosmos Hub, it is good practice, and also requested to publish a draft of the proposal on the [Cosmos Hub Forum](https://forum.cosmos.network).
 This allows the community to discuss the proposal before it appears on chain.

 </HighlightBox>

-Before sending anything to the blockchain, to create the files that describe a proposal, you can use the following interactive command:
+Before sending anything to the blockchain, to create the files that describe a proposal in the proper format, you can use the following interactive command:

 ```sh
 $ simd tx gov draft-proposal